prebid/prebid.github.io/dev-docs/modules/freewheel.md

 {:.no_toc}

-This module passes key value targeting pairs to the Freewheel SDK.
+This module returns the targeting key value pairs for the Freewheel ad server.

 ## How to use the module: